druce/portfolio_optimization/README.md

 Basically follows the [cvxpy tutorial](https://colab.research.google.com/github/cvxgrp/cvx_short_course/blob/master/applications/portfolio_optimization.ipynb) but including real historical data, and computing a full efficient frontier and transition map.

+Takeaways / blinding glimpses of the obvious:

+ - Gold adds some value for most portfolios, except in most disinflationary environment at higher risk tolerances.
+(Of course TIPS may be a better inflation hedge but we don't have data back very far).
+ - If you can find good shorts and use leverage, you can supercharge returns.

 ## Setup

 You  *should* be able to [run directly in Google Colab](https://colab.research.google.com/github/druce/portfolio_optimization/blob/master/Portfolio%20optimization.ipynb#scrollTo=pgiV1eo3PWhx).